 1. Headline that earns the click

-My current role: {role}.
-My specialty: {specialty}.
-Write 10 LinkedIn headlines under 150 characters each.
+My current role: [role].
+My specialty: [specialty].
+Write 10 LinkedIn headlines, each under 200 characters but front-loading the keyword in the first 60.
 Mix these formats: title + 2 specialties, "I help X do Y", outcome-led with a number, contrarian stance.
 Mark top 3 with reasoning.

 2. About section — narrative voice

-Write a 200-word LinkedIn About section in first-person narrative voice.
-Structure: opening hook (one thing I keep coming back to), 2 short paragraphs of journey with one specific anecdote each, current focus in one paragraph, what I want to do next in one line.
+Write a 250-word LinkedIn About in first-person narrative voice.
+The first 300 characters must work as a standalone hook, because that is all that shows before "See more".
+Structure: opening hook (one thing I keep coming back to), 2 short paragraphs of journey with one specific anecdote each, current focus in one paragraph, what I want next in one line.
 No corporate filler.

 3. About section — scannable bullets

-Write a LinkedIn About in scannable bullet style: 1-line hook at top, "What I do" bullet list (5 specific items), "Past lives" bullet list (3 prior roles or projects), 1-line "Currently open to" or "Currently building."
+Write a LinkedIn About in scannable bullet style: a 1-line hook at top (under 300 characters), a "What I do" bullet list (5 specific items), a "Past lives" bullet list (3 prior roles or projects), and a 1-line "Currently open to" or "Currently building."
 First-person.

 4. About section for a career switcher

-I am switching from {previous field} to {target field}.
-Write a 200-word About section that addresses the switch directly in paragraph one.
+I am switching from [previous field] to [target field].
+Write a 250-word About that addresses the switch directly in paragraph one.
 Then list transferable evidence as 3 specific bullets — projects, certifications, side work.
 End with one line on the kind of role I am looking for.

 5. About section for a founder

-I am building {product or company}, which {one-line description}.
-Write a 200-word LinkedIn About section that: (1) names the specific problem we attack, (2) names who we attack it for, (3) gives the background that makes me credible to solve this, (4) ends with how to reach me.
+I am building [product or company], which [one-line description].
+Write a 250-word LinkedIn About that: (1) names the specific problem we attack, (2) names who we attack it for, (3) gives the background that makes me credible to solve this, (4) ends with how to reach me.

 6. Experience bullet rewrite